svenseeberg/data-diode/README.md

 The software is primarily developed for OpenBSD but will also work on Raspbian or Debian.
 OpenBSD seems better suited as it is easier to maintain a mirror repository of the core operating system and selected packages.
-A simple script to download the required files and copy them through the diode is included.
+This project therefore includes a program to download OpenBSD packages with their dependencies for transferral through the diode.
+They can then be served from a webserver in the internal network.

 I recommend to also look into [wavestone-cdt/dyode](https://github.com/wavestone-cdt/dyode),